 - (0) Severely Restricted

 - (1) Somewhat Restricted

 - (2) Unrestricted

-3.2.3.2 Intentional homicides, female (per 100,000 female) (wdi\homicidesf)
+4.2.3.2 Intentional homicides, female (per 100,000 female) (wdi\homicidesf)

-Long tag: qog\std\ts\wdi\homicidesf Original tag: wdi\homicidesf
+Long tag: qog\std\ts\wdi\homicidesf

+Original tag: wdi\homicidesf

+Dataset citation: Teorell et al. (2025)

+Variable citation: World Bank (2024)

+Merge scores:

+Non-missing observations in original unit: Sum: 2331, Percent: 15.24 Non-missing observations in chosen unit: Sum: 2137, Percent: 7.13 Lost observations in chosen unit: Sum: 194 Percent: 8.32 Description:

 Intentional homicides, female (per 100,000 female).
 Intentional homicides, female are estimates of unlawful female homicides purposely inflicted as a result of domestic disputes, interpersonal violence, violent conflicts over land resources, intergang violence over turf or control, and predatory violence and killing by armed groups.
 Intentional homicide does not include all intentional killing; the difference is usually in the organization of the killing.
 Individuals or small groups usually commit homicide, whereas killing in armed conflict is usually committed by fairly cohesive groups of up to several hundred members and is thus usually excluded.

-3.2.4 Migration

-This category includes indicators related to migratory phenomena such as immigration rates, level of education, brain drain, and refugee population.

-3.2.4.1 Freedom of Foreign Movement and Travel (ciri\formov)

-Long tag: qog\std\ts\ciri\formov

-Original tag: ciri\formov

-Variable citation: Mark et al. (2023), Cingranelli et al. (2014)
+4.2.4 Migration This category includes indicators related to migratory phenomena such as immigration rates, level of education, brain drain, and refugee population.
+4.2.4.1 Freedom of Foreign Movement and Travel (ciri\formov) Long tag: qog\std\ts\ciri\formov Original tag: ciri\formov Dataset citation: Teorell et al. (2025) Variable citation: Mark et al. (2023) Merge scores: Non-missing observations in original unit: Sum: 7198, Percent: 47.07 Non-missing observations in chosen unit: Sum: 6265, Percent: 20.9 Lost observations in chosen unit: Sum: 933 Percent: 12.96 Description:

 The freedom to leave and return to one's country is a right.
 There are countries that do not allow citizens to leave at all.
 Methods used by governments to restrict freedom of movement include: withholding and/or delaying the issuing of passports, "exit control" lists to prevent emigration, the requirement of an exit visa or special permits to leave the country, revocation of citizenship, and obstacles to the extension of passport's validity.
 In addition, there are countries where even if one is allowed to leave, the duration of one's stay abroad is restricted, and citizens can lose their property and other assets if they leave for a very long time.
 Some citizens have to get permission to leave.
 Others, when they leave, are not allowed to return or the government makes return very difficult.
 Also, some governments place restrictions on certain groups of people such as opposition political leaders, ethnic minorities, religious leaders, women, human rights activists or monitors, and journalists.
 Rights to emigration and repatriation without prejudice are also included in freedom of foreign movement and travel.
+Scoring Scheme: